Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at ultra small $x$: Extrapolation of to ultra-small

-Extensive analyses of experimental data on high energy hadronic and photo-production cross sections dramatically demonstrate the early appearance of the $\ln^2 \hat s$ Froissart-like behavior \cite{blockrev,mbair,blockhalzen}.
-This can be understood in terms of QCD processes at the quark-gluon level \cite{Snowmass84,Margolis,DurandPi,HDGPS}.
+The usefulness of off-shell continuation in masses is shown experimentally by the phenomenological success of the vector meson dominance picture of electromagnetic current matrix elements between hadronic states \cite{sakurai1,sakurai2,schildknecht}.
+In the energy domain, extensive analyses of experimental data on high energy hadronic and photo-production cross sections dramatically demonstrate the early appearance of the $\ln^2 s$ Froissart-like behavior as the Mandelstam variable $s$ for hadron-hadron or photon-hadron scattering increases \cite{blockrev,mbair,blockhalzen}.
+This can be understood in terms of QCD processes at the quark-gluon level \cite{Snowmass84,Margolis,DurandPi,HDGPS}, with the hadron becoming essentially a ``black disk'' of gluons and quarks when seen at very high energies \cite{blockhalzen2}.
 Since deep inelastic $\gamma^*p$ scattering is smoothly connected to $\gamma p$ scattering by continuation in $Q^2$ \cite{ashok}, it is natural to assume the $\ln^2 s$ Froissart behavior of the photo-production cross section will also appear in DIS for high $\gamma^* p$ energies with the substitution $s\rightarrow \hat{s}$.
-In fact, detailed perturbative arguments \cite{GLRsmxqcd} indicate that unitarity begins to be violated at remarkably small values of $v=\ln(1/x)$, e.g.\ for $v\agt 3$ at $Q^2=10^4$ GeV$^2$, in the usual description of the QCD evolution of $F_2^{\gamma p}$ through the Dokshitzer-Gribov-Lipitov-Altarelli-Parisi (DGLAP) equations \cite{dglap1,dglap2,dglap3}, suggesting the onset of non-perturbative Froissart-like behavior.
+In fact, detailed perturbative arguments \cite{GLRsmxqcd} indicate that unitarity begins to be violated at remarkably small values of $v=\ln(1/x)$, e.g.\ for $v\agt 3$ at $Q^2=10^4$ GeV$^2$, in the usual description of the QCD evolution of $F_2^{\gamma p}$ through the Dokshitzer-Gribov-Lipitov-Altarelli-Parisi (DGLAP) equations \cite{dglap1,dglap2,dglap3}, suggesting the onset of non-perturbative behavior.